Statutory Holidays in Ontario

 Civic Holiday on the first Monday of August is an optional holiday - provincially regulated employers are not required by law to give this day off.
 It's called Simcoe Day in Ontario.

-Holiday tip: If you live in or near Toronto be sure to visit High Park on a weekend or during your holidays, it's a truly beautiful park in the heart of Toronto.
+Holiday tip: If you live in or near Toronto be sure to visit High Park - it's a truly beautiful park in the heart of Toronto.
 Another great place to visit is Toronto Islands - a popular long weekend and holiday destination.

 |New Year's Day

 Third Monday in February

 |Fri, April 18||Fri, April 3|

 |Easter Monday *

 |Tue, July 1||Wed, July 1|

 First Monday in August